margo/specification/system-design/specification/specification-version-management.md

 ## Sandbox Relationship

-The sandbox should keep its own release cycle, as described in [Sandbox Release Document](https://github.com/margo/sandbox/blob/main/docs/release.md).
-It is a supporting implementation environment to enable the code first process, not the authoritative version anchor for the specification.
+The sandbox keeps its own release cycle, as described in [Sandbox Release Document](https://github.com/margo/sandbox/blob/main/docs/release.md).
+It is a supporting implementation environment to enable the code-first process, not an authoritative version anchor for the specification.

 Recommended relationship: